ojncglg/police_roster/README.md

 ## Objective

-For Assignment 1 (A1) we are going to be building a component libary that we can use for future assignments.
-Our main goal is to layout the components that will be composed together to create our final bigger components.
-We will focus on composition, component interfaces, and styling.
-We aren't going to focus on functionality quite yet and at first our components will be very static.
+For Assignment 1 (A1) we are going to be building four different timer components that we will be used in future assignments.

 ## What are we building?